MeMZ-965

-The MeMZ 965 was a Soviet automobile engine, built by the Melitopolski Motor Plant (MeMZ).
+The MeMZ-965 was a Soviet automobile engine, built by the Melitopolski Motor Plant (MeMZ).

-Originally known as the NAMI-G (for the Soviet National Automotive Institute), the MeMZ 965 was designed for use in the LuAZ-967.
+Originally known as the NAMI-G (for the Soviet National Automotive Institute), the MeMZ-965 was designed for use in the LuAZ-967.
 It was a 746 cc air-cooled 90° V4, producing 23 hp.
 It had had characteristics not common for automobile engines, including a magnesium alloy engine block, accessories mounted high (to assist in case of crossing rivers), and a rear-mounted oil cooler.

 When the initial MD-65 engine proposed for the ZAZ-965 proved inadequate, the MeMZ engine was selected, thanks in part to it being air-cooled, like the successful VW Type 1's boxer engine.
+It would be developed into the 887 cc MeMZ-966 and the 1,197 cc MeMZ-968.